Home / ORPAS Application Guide / ORPAS – University of Ottawa

 • If the language of instruction in your undergraduate program was neither English nor French, you will have to take both language proficiency tests (English and French).

-• If you completed multiple university degrees, including at least one in French and one in English, you can request an exemption from the language test by emailing: healthsc@uottawa.ca.
+• If you completed multiple university degrees, including at least 1 in French and 1 in English, you can request an exemption from the language test by emailing: [email protected].
 The language test requirement will remain in place unless you receive confirmation of this exemption.

-These mandatory tests are administered by the University of Ottawa’s OLBI.
+This mandatory test is administered by the University of Ottawa’s OLBI.
 You do not have to enter your scores in the “Test Results” section of the ORPAS application.
 It may be left blank.

 Other standardized language tests (e.g., TOEFL, IELTS, DELF, DALF) and prior education in immersion in either official language cannot be used instead of the OLBI language proficiency test.